-ROBLEM SOLVING COMMITTEES: The Chief of Police took the opportunity to interview all full-time Public Safety Employees.
+OMPLAINT INVESTIGATIONS: The Park City Police Department has established a citizen complaint process by which any department member, community member, visitor or guest, who wishes to file a complaint against police personnel conduct or police procedures, can have their complaint investigated and reviewed by the Office of the Chief of Police.
+ROBLEM SOLVING COMMITTEES: The Chief of Police gave all Public Safety employees the opportunity to meet and discuss concerns or suggestions.
 These interviews included sworn officers, dispatchers and support staff.
-This process took approximately 60 hours to complete.
 The employees were instructed to provide written suggestions and solutions for agency and team issues that they felt needed to be addressed.
 During each interview, extensive notes about projects, concerns, and suggestions were documented.
 The Command Staff met weekly to discuss and resolve simple issues.

 Throughout this process several themes repeated.
 The Command Staff then grouped these issues into three categories with several sub-categories.
-Three problem solving teams and a separate problem solving team for dispatch were designated.
-A Sergeant or supervisor was assigned for each problem solving team.
+Three problem-solving teams and a separate problem-solving team for dispatch were designated.
+A sergeant or supervisor was assigned for each problem solving team.

-The teams were tasked with identifying specific solutions for each category and sub-category.
+The teams were tasked with identifying specific solutions for each category and subcategory.
 All team members participated in outlining the specific time frames, budget constraints and responsibilities of each team member.
 All team members were assigned specific measurable tasks in order to complete their objectives.